skahmann3/skahmannweb/content/author/admin/_index.md

 I'm also passionate about advancing underrepresented groups in STEM.
 In 2018, I co-founded the Society of Women in Statistics at UCLA, recognized and funded by UCLA and the Statistics Department.
 I serve as co-president of the organization, managing a leadership board as we host professional events for students, staff, and faculty.

-I am currently looking for causal inference, data science, and analytics internships for Summer 2020.
-Please feel free to reach out if you think I would be a good fit for your team.